Briefing Of KUNA Main News For Tuesday Until 12:00 GMT

-RIYADH -- Saudi Arabia condemns the attack, which has led to the death of at least two Bahraini servicemen and the injury of others during a Houthi militia attack south of its borders.
+MOSCOW -- Armenia's parliament votes to join the International Criminal Court (ICC), a move which would worsen the current crisis between Moscow and Yerevan.

-KUWAIT -- The Ministry of Health has begun employing artificial intelligence in various realms namely for diagnosis and treatment.
+KUALA LUMPUR -- The Malaysian economy remains resilient and will continue to be supportive moving into 2024, anchored by domestic activities, says Malaysia's Central Bank Abdul Governor Rasheed Ghaffour on Tuesday.

-KUWAIT -- The price of Kuwaiti oil went down by 14 cents to USD 97 per barrel on Monday as opposed to USD 97.14 pb last Friday. (end) rk
+KUWAIT -- The price of Kuwaiti oil went down USD 1.79 to USD 96.11 per barrel on Monday in contrast with USD 97.90 pb last Friday. (end) rk

 Legal Disclaimer: